LegendApp/presentation-local-first/slides/slides.md

 Sometimes that sync engine is another server in itself, sometimes it's bunch of client side logic.

-But what if your state management could handle the sync for you?
+But what if state could handle the sync for you?
 -->

 ---